wise2jz/wise2jz/README.md

 ## Engineering Practices

-- Requirements traceability and test-first development.
+- Requirements flow-down and traceability across hardware and software.
-- FMEA-driven design reviews and risk mitigation.
+- Systems engineering for integrated avionics and flight hardware.
+- Hardware-in-the-loop (HIL) and mission simulation for validation.
+- Deterministic, non-blocking software architectures for real-time systems.
-- Continuous integration for builds and regression testing.
+- Telemetry-first verification for flight and ground systems.
-- Deterministic timing, non-blocking architectures, and telemetry-focused verification.

 ## Tools & Platforms